docksal/docksal/docs/content/tools/pull.md

 ### Acquia / Pantheon / Platform.sh

-Additionally the `--HOSTING_ENV` option can be used to specify exactly which environment on Acquia Cloud that should be used.
-If it isn't used then the `dev` environment is used.
+Additionally, the `--HOSTING_ENV` option can be used to specify exactly which environment on Acquia Cloud that should be used.
+If it isn't used, the `dev` environment is used by default.

 ### Drush / WP-CLI